 09. Tell a story with all five senses

-As Whitney Tressel explains, “It’s about visually showing a sense of place.
+As Whitney Tressel explains to Business Insider, “It’s about visually showing a sense of place.
 That can be literally taken as landscapes or architecture, but it can also mean the people there, or the different cultural traditions, or the different ways of life (…) I like to, in my mind, go through all five senses.
 Take shots that feels like you can smell what’s going on.

 “Can you somehow photograph the ocean so that you can smell the salt?
 Maybe that means getting really close to the waves, maybe even letting some saltwater hit your lens.
 How would I take this photograph and have people smell it?
 Add that element, that second layer of conceptual senses.”